vidarh/rubywm/README.md

-If you're not comfortable figuring out how to recover from an X session where your window manager is gone and lots of your windows appears to have disappeared ... somewhere, and you might not be able to get focus to a terminal window, this is not yet for you.
+If you're not comfortable figuring out how to recover from an X session where your window manager is gone and lots of your windows appears to have disappeared ... somewhere, and you might not be able to get focus to a terminal window without switching to the text console, this is not yet for you.

 ## So why should I run this?